AashishBugaliaOSU/Super-Bowls-Analysis/README.md

 Data description:
 The dataset used in this project was scraped and polished from Wikipedia.
 It is made up of three CSV files, one with game data, one with TV data, and one with halftime musician data for all 52 Super Bowls through 2018.

+NOTE:- This project was a part of the datacamp data science with python career track.